LPN Programs in Maine

 • Must submit official transcripts

-• Must complete any and all prerequisite courses
+• Must complete any prerequisite courses

 • Must write a statement of intent